michimiura/image_pre_processing_for_FISH-QUANT/README.md

 (3) create a maximum projection from (2) and save,

-(4) split the channels from (2) for FISH-QUANT and save each of channel,
+(4) split the channels from (2) for FISH-QUANT and save each of the channels,

-(5) create DAPI and GFP maximum projection of selected z-stacks (focal plane +/- 2) and save for segmentation.
+(5) create DAPI and GFP maximum projection of focal z-stacks (focal plane +/- 2) and save for segmentation.

 ## 2. Run Cellpose